clatworthylab/cram2fastq/README.md

   --outpath OUTPATH  Path to the directory holding the converted files.
   --bulk             If passed, assume file is bulk data rather than 10x data.
   --bsub             If passed, submits as job to bsub.
+  --DNAP             If passed, treats samples as created using semiautomated pipeline from DNAP (i.e. same ID for GEX/TCR/BCR).
+Output will be separated as folders.
   --queue QUEUE      bsub queue.
 Only works if --bsub is passed.
   --ncpu NCPU        bsub ncpu.
 Only works if --bsub is passed.
   --mem MEM          bsub memory.
 Only works if --bsub is passed.